Yews to Eucalypts

 A little more internet research has pointed to common historical Irish Traveller names.
 Ward, Connors, Carty, O’Brien, Cash, Coffey, Furey, MacDonagh & Mohan.

-My aunt has always told a story that her father told her that his Irish mother had told him.
-That she was from a long line of Irish royalty.
-She was also remembered by my grandfather as someone who ‘knew things of a spiritual nature & exceedingly devout in her prayers and praying routines.
-Was she talking about Irish Travellers?
+My grandfather said his Irish mother had told him that she was from a long line of Irish royalty.
+My grandfather also used to say his mother was the most wonderful story teller too!
+She was remembered by my grandfather as a person knowledgeable in spiritual matters.
+She was exceedingly devout in her prayers and praying routines.
+When Mary was talking about being a traveller on the census, was she talking about being an Irish Traveller?
 Irish Travellers are a distinct group not related to Romani or other European traveller communities.
-The original Irish Travellers were thought to have emerged as a group that coalesced together following Cromwellian invasions of Ireland and further solidified after the 1840’s famine when families of lower incomes were forced onto the road to travel for work.
+The original Irish Travellers were believed to have emerged as a group that formed following Cromwellian invasions of Ireland.
+They further solidified as a group after the 1840’s famine.
+At that time, families of lower incomes were forced onto the road to travel for work.
 Thus becoming the Irish Traveling community.
 Work in repairs and constructive or agricultural work and tin/metal smithing were notable features of this group.
 James Mohan worked during his time in Drogheda as a blacksmith and was also recorded as a boiler maker.
 Both metal working.

-Tragedy would strike again and in May 1902, 15 year old Alphonsus Mohan was admitted to The Hospice Harold’s Cross in Dublin with phthisis of one month duration.
+Tragedy would strike again.
+In May 1902, 15 year old Alphonsus Mohan was admitted to The Hospice Harold’s Cross in Dublin.
+He had phthisis of one month duration.
 This was tuberculosis.
-Almost every entry on the same page of death’s registered (with Alphonsua) was from the same or similar description of the same diagnosis of this highly contagious and terminal disease, rampant in the tenements.
+Almost every entry on the same page of death’s registered with Alphonsus had a similar description.
+They shared the same diagnosis of this highly contagious and terminal disease.
+It was rampant in the tenements.

-From 1902 to 1911 Mary Alice had three known children of her own with husband George Harold or Harold George Cave.
-Evelyn Alice Cave b.
-1909 in Ireland (per her death record), Harold George Cave b 1910, and George Alphonsus Cave (known during his life as Roger) b.
-1911.
-Born in Ireland at the Rotunda Hospital in Dublin with his father’s name recorded as Harry Cave a labourer.
-The understanding from the family was that Mary had married Harold George Cave who was a protestant and who had been lost in a snowstorm when the children were little.
+From 1902 to 1911, Mary Alice had three known children of her own.
+Her husband was George Harold or Harold George Cave.
+Evelyn Alice Cave was born in 1909 in Ireland, according to her death record.
+Harold George Cave was born in 1910.
+George Alphonsus Cave, known during his life as Roger, was born in 1911.
+Born in Ireland at the Rotunda Hospital in Dublin with his father’s name recorded as Harry Cave, a labourer.
+The family understood that Mary had married Harold George Cave.
+He was a protestant.
+He had been lost in a snowstorm when the children were little.
 When Mary’s son George Alphonse Cave was born in 1911, she recorded her address as 25 Synnot Place.
-When her son James Henry Moss was born in 1915 at the Rotunda Hospital, Mary gave her address as 25 Synnot Place, Dublin and her spouse as John Henry Moss aged 41.
+In 1915, her son James Henry Moss was born at the Rotunda Hospital.
+Mary gave her address as 25 Synnot Place, Dublin.
+She listed her spouse as John Henry Moss, aged 41.
+The Rotunda Hospital is only a fifteen minute walk from Synnot Place.
+This explains why Mary was staying with her mother so close to the hospital.

 The 1911 Census showed Mrs. Bridget Mohan, aged 67, resided in a large, converted house at 25 Synnot Place.
 She was recorded as a widow.
 City of Dublin, North Dublin, Inns Quay, St George Parish, College Green.
 Bridget reported that she could read and write and was a native of County Meath.
 That she had had eight children, two of whom were living (?)
 The building was recorded as a private house with sixteen windows and a permanent dwelling.
 What’s important to note is that this was tenement housing.
 Seven families lived in this house conversion.
 Mary Hamilton occupied one room with a family of three.
 Mary Reavey occupied one room, a family of one.
 Kate Hand occupied two rooms a family of two.
 James Collins occupied two rooms, a family of three.
 John Keane occupied three rooms, a family of three.
 Thomas F. Walton occupied one room, a family of two.
 Bridget Mohan occupied one room a family of one.
-Mary O’ Kelly occupied twelve rooms a family of three (?)
-Researching the history of Synnot Place, I’ve been able to locate some records detailing some of its residents during the years the Mohan family were associated with it.
+Mary O’ Kelly occupied twelve rooms a family of three.
+Researching the history of Synnot Place.
+I’ve located some records detailing some of its residents during the years.
+The Mohan family was linked to Synnot Place.

 • 1899 25 Synnot Place, Dublin.
 Elizabeth O’Neill.
 Rated Occupier,